UgbabeMark/EFS-Filesystem-Deployment/README.md

   Configure the security group rules as per your requirements.

-  Create Security group with inbound rule to all ssh trffic from anywhere.
+  Create a Security Group with the inbound rule to all ssh traffic from anywhere.

   ![Enrollment](Images/sg1.png)